 - Order on the fixing and revenue payments.

-- Arrangement of enlistment and military duties in general.
+- Arrangement7 of enlistment and military duties in general.

-These privileges were to be enforced on the followers of any creed and in the same way, irrespective of formal religious beliefs, but at the same time it made no explicit mention of equality amongst Muslims and non Muslims.
-The difference in taxation with the "haratsi" the capita impost and other rates and duties at times imposed, still went on for the former, with the exception of the "capita impost" when in May 1855 a case was brought forward for a compulsory military enrolment of all non-Muslim citizens of the empire.
-From one point of view they were considered a threat to the Muslims who believed that it was only them who had the right to carry arms or be armed, while at the same time the Christians were hoping that there would be a change in their up to then status of being able to exercise an exemption in military duty.
-Therefore this section of the reforms was not applied and the pre-existing conditions continued, with Christians having to pay a special tax for exemption.
-This new act however was not widely accepted because the Muslim population reacted against the better welfare of the Christians, not only in a political sense but materialistically as well as economically as was evident by their communities in the capital city Constantinople and also in the big cities of the country like Andrianopolis, Smyrna, Caesarea or Ikonio.
+These privileges were to be enforced on the followers of any creed and in the same way irrespective of formal religious beliefs8 but at the same time it made no explicit mention of equality amongst Muslims and non Muslims.9 The difference in taxation with the harac the capita impost and other rates and duties at times imposed, still went on for the former, with the exception of the capita impost when in May 1855 a case was brought forward for a compulsory military enrolment of all non-Muslim citizens of the empire.
+From one point of view they were considered a threat to the Muslims who believed that it was only them who had the right to carry arms or be armed, while at the same time the Christians were hoping that there would be a change in their, up to then, status of being able to exercise an exemption in military duty.
+Therefore this section of the reforms was not applied and the pre-existing conditions continued with Christians having to pay a special tax for exemption.10 This new act however, was not widely accepted because the Muslim population reacted against the better welfare of the Christians, not only in a political sense but materialistically as well as economically as was evident by their communities in the capital city Constantinople and also in the big cities of the country like Andrianopolis, Smyrna, Caesarea or Ikonio.

 Assassinations took place in 1840-1842 against Christians.
 Prominent citizens in certain areas quite often refused to abide by the reforms and as a result were forcibly islamized.
 In Caesarea three entire villages were forced to change their creed during that period and part of the above population chose crypto-Christianity thus preserving both creed and ancestry.
-Preservation of morals, traditions and cultural inheritance were some of the defence measures used during these peculiar and very painful times.
-In the year 1843 an Armenian of Constantinople, who had been forced into Islam, was given the ‘death penalty' upon reverting back to Christianity.
-The Ottoman authorities felt the pressure exerted on them by the European powers in relation to these reversions, but it did its best to evade this inviolable Muslim law of imposing the death penalty for those who apostated from Islam.
+Preservation of morals, traditions and cultural inheritance were some of the defence measures used during these peculiar and very painful times.11 In 1843, an Armenian of Constantinople who had been forced into Islam, was given the ‘death penalty' upon reverting back to Christianity.12 The Ottoman authorities felt the pressure exerted on them by the European powers in relation to these reversions, but did its best to evade this inviolable Muslim law of imposing the death penalty for those who apostated from Islam.13

 2.3.
 Hati Humayun.

-A report of the British sub-consul A. Stevens in 1857 addressed to the British ambassador Stanford regarding the Kromni district in Pontus, stated that in 55 villages, 9,535 Muslims resided there, 17,260 Crypto-Christians and 28,960 Christian Greeks.
-Gervassios the Bishop of Sevastia made reference to the Crypto-Christians of Asia Minor by saying that, after European interventions there in the year 1858, 25,000 of them confessed publicly their Christian creed.
-The return to Christianity by these Ottoman subjects frightened the authorities who followed the developments with great unease.
+A report of the British sub-consul A. Stevens in 1857 addressed to the British ambassador Stanford regarding the Kromni (Kurum) district in Pontus stated that in 55 villages, 9,535 Muslims resided there, 17,260 Crypto-Christians and 28,960 Christian Greeks.
+Gervassios the Bishop of Sevastia (Sivas) made reference to the Crypto-Christians of Asia Minor by saying that, after European interventions there in the year 1858, 25,000 of them confessed publicly their Christian creed.22 The return to Christianity by these Ottoman subjects frightened the authorities who followed the developments with great unease.

 To hinder these changes, the names of Christians on official lists were altered with the addition of the words "Tenessour Roum" beside their names.
 This basically meant that he or she was an apostate or a denier of his or her creed.
-Christians who were labelled in this way had to undergo the corresponding added sufferings.
-Their children were not allowed to inherit their parents' properties.
-The proceedings were implemented with the aim of halting the trend of Christians returning to their former creed but also to safeguard domestic income.
+Christians who were labelled in this way had to undergo the corresponding additional suffering.
+Their children were not allowed to inherit their parents' properties.23 The proceedings were implemented with the aim of halting the trend of Christians returning to their former creed but also to safeguard domestic income.24

-The period after 1869 is characterized by an increase of persecutions towards the Crypto-Christians.
-Some tried to gain Russian citizenship as a means of escaping this.
-In the year 1876 there were acts of violence in the Pontus region which persisted for many more years.
+The period after 1869 is characterized by an increase in persecution of Crypto-Christians.
+Some of them tried to gain Russian citizenship as a means of escaping.
+In the year 1876, there were acts of violence in the Pontus region which persisted for many more years.

-The reforms that took place in the Ottoman state came to a peak in 1876 together with the preparation of the New Constitution by the Great Visier Midhat Pasha, the head of the Neo-Turk movement.
-During this period, the Ottoman state took the shape of a Constitutional monarchy, but soon Abdul Hamit B' abolished the Parliament.
+The reforms that took place in the Ottoman state reached a peak in 1876 with the preparation of the New Constitution by the Great Visier Midhat Pasha, the head of the Neo-Turk movement.
+During this period, the Ottoman state took the shape of a Constitutional monarchy, but soon, Abdul Hamit B' abolished the Parliament.
 It was only shortly before the Young Turk movement in 1908 that he was forced to proclaim the second constitution for a new parliament assembly on July 23rd 1908.